MI-AFP/tutorials/tutorials/02_functions-types.md

 ## Data types

-Haskell has strong static type system which is one of the things making it so great.
+Haskell has a strong static type system which is one of the things making it so great.
 As we already saw, every expression in Haskell has some type and the type cannot change during runtime (that is the difference with dynamic typing).
 As in other programming languages can use predefined data types, get more from some libraries or introduce your own.

 ### Basic Data Types